Beginnings and Endings

 still, today appeared a hurricane

-and I am walking in it upright
+and I am walking through it upright.

 The agnostic